-The Finnish Pilot project is an exercise in alternate history, and seeks to answer the question; what would the consequences of the Fukushima Daiichi nuclear accident have been if a similar accident, with the source term of the actual accident of March 2011, had happened so that the population had not been decimated by the tsunami and evacuated after that, but instead had been in their places, and evacuated only after the nuclear accident.
+The Finnish Pilot project was an exercise in alternate history, and sought to answer the question; what would the consequences of the Fukushima Daiichi nuclear accident have been if a similar accident, with the source term of the actual accident of March 2011, had happened so that the population had not been decimated by the tsunami and evacuated after that, but instead had been in their places, and evacuated only after the nuclear accident.

-The motivation for the case study comes from the fact that the Fukushima Daiichi accident had very small radiological consequences: it has been estimated that the radioactive release will produce no extra deaths in the general public 0, and probably none even in plant and rescue workers.
+The motivation for the case study comes from the fact that the Fukushima Daiichi accident had very small radiological consequences: it has been estimated that the radioactive release will produce no extra deaths in the general public, and probably none even in plant and rescue workers.
 On the other hand, in the first few days of the release, wind blew dominantly to the Pacific Ocean, thus saving the population from exposure.
 Therefore it is of interest to find out whether the near nonexistence of radiological consequences was due to good luck and the deflation of the nearby areas from population after the tsunami, or was it to be expected given the weather conditions in Japan and the efficiency of the evacuation within the evacuation zone.

-We assume that the release would have been much more abrupt than it was (in reality there were multiple releases over several months).
-We assume that the whole release would have happened in three hours.
-As the source term, we use the actual source term of Fukushima.
+In the pilot study it was assumed that the release would have been much more abrupt than it was (in reality there were multiple releases over several months).
+It was also assumed that the whole release would have happened in three hours.
+As the source term, the actual source term of the Fukushima Daiichi accident is used.
 Assuming such a short release time span is simplifying and in terms of health effects conservative.